Louis-Aime/calendrical-javascript/README.md

 The Chronos class offers common routines and tools for calendrical computations:
  * Basic div and mod computations for calendrical purposes.
  * Basic computation of leap years for julian and gregorian calendars.
- * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendar defined by algorithm.
+ * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendars defined by an algorithm.
  * A procedure for computing week figures: day of week, week number, number of weeks in year, week year that includes a date
  * Key figures for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse
 A second class enable conversion from Julian Day to iso8601 and the reverse.